think2times/Fastrack/Doing/ielts/One Word Diary/December.md

 ### 15th
 > I asked a student if she want to add course in weekdays.
 She refused immediately, but she changed her mind after.
 She wanted to study math rather physics with me, and I promise I will help her.

+### 16th
+> I didn't do many things today, but the time was drawing on.
+The pain of rejection by Qiu shuxin has mitigated much more.
+I hope I can harness my emotion soon.